Peloton is rolling out a $3,200 rowing machine — three times the cost of other leading rowers

 "There is no other connected fitness rower on the market that will afford the same amount of content," spokeswoman Ben Boyd told CBS MoneyWatch.
 "The package of software and hardware is completely unmatched."

-Barry McCarthy, who Peloton named CEO in February, also defended the stiff pricing for its equipment at a Goldman Sachs event last week.
+Barry McCarthy, a former Spotify executive who Peloton named CEO in February, also defended the stiff pricing for its equipment at a Goldman Sachs event last week.

 "We've got a premium offering because, let's face it, you're not price-sensitive," he told an analyst.
 "And people like you weren't price-sensitive.
 And if we have a great product, they're going to buy it regardless."